OutSystems/docs-support/src/enterprise/troubleshooting/extension-recompilation/extension-recompilation-warning.md

 ---
-summary: Identify and resolve the publishing warningr "Continuing with extension recompilation enabled may result in security flaws".
+summary: Identify and resolve the publishing warning "Continuing with extension recompilation enabled may result in security flaws".
 tags:
 ---